Generic Name: glyburide and metformin hydrochloride

 - Take Glucovance exactly as your healthcare provider tells you.

-- Glucovance should be taken with meals to help lessen an upset stomach side effect and avoid hypoglycemia.
+- Glucovance should be taken 2 times each day with meals to help decrease an upset stomach side effect and avoid hypoglycemia.

 - Your healthcare provider should do blood tests to check how well your kidneys are working before and during your treatment with Glucovance.